 When you have type 2 diabetes, your blood sugar will go up if you eat too much carbohydrate.
 And if you are treated with oral medications that release insulin from the pancreas, or insulin, you must match your carbohydrate intake to your medication dose.
 To get the best blood sugar result, you need to know how much carbohydrate is in your food and regulate your carbohydrate intake.

 The best way to regulate your carbohydrate intake is to “count the carbohydrates” in your food.
-Carbohydrates are counted in grams, which is a measure of weight – and even a few grams more or less can make a difference in your blood sugar reading.
+Carbohydrates are counted in grams – and even a few grams more or less can make a difference in your blood sugar reading.